EduardCarmocanu/inato-technical-test/README.md

 - from the project root
 - run `nvm use` to make sure you are using the correct node version for this project.
 If you don't have nvm installed follow the [installation instructions](https://github.com/nvm-sh/nvm) on the package repository
 - run `pnpm install` to install packages
-- run `pnpm api start:dev` to start the API and wait for it to be available at localhost:3000
+- run `pnpm api start:dev` to start the API and wait for it to be available at `localhost:3000`
-- run `pnpm cli start --country=<FR,ES,IT,DE,AT>` to query ongoing trials for any of the countries avaialbe (example usage: `pnpm cli start --country=FR`)
+- run `pnpm cli start --country=<FR,ES,IT,DE,AT>` to query ongoing trials for any of the countries available (example usage: `pnpm cli start --country=FR`)

 # Running tests
 - run `pnpm api test` to run API unit test
 - run `pnpm api test:integration` to run API integration test
 - run `pnpm cli test` to run CLI unit tests

 # Overall architecure

+The architecture choices for the solution use general purpose patterns that are good fit for most applications.
+This way of building application is pretty close to how we are buivding microservices at contentsquare and hotjar because it offers a repeatable structure that is not very complicated to decipher as application grow in size

-You fill find that the 2 main packages (api and cli) are both following the same application architecture overall where only the implementation details differ.
+You will find that the 2 main packages (api and cli) are both following the same application architecture where only the implementation details differ.

-Let's start with this representative diagram and you will find additional details bellow
+Let's start with this representative diagram and you will find additional details afterwards

 ![alt text](image.png)

+Bellow you can find explanations on what each part does.

-### Models
+### Modules
-> Define the core concepts and relations existing in our applications
+> Modules represent domains and they encompass the related object while dividing the application in larger significant areas focused on a certain problem.
+One example of such module is the trials module found under `/packages/api/src/trials`

 ### Controllers
 > Are responsible for processing input.
 For the API this can be processing requests made for certain endpoints and for the CLI is can be processing command (and arguments) inputs

 ### Services
 > Define business logic related to a domain.
+For example computing if a trials is ongoing or not in our case

 ### Repositories
-> Provide an abstraction layer for accessing data sources such as a database, api, or in our case, json files
+> Provide an abstraction layer for accessing data sources such as a database, api, or in our case, simply requiring a json file

-### Modules
+### Models
-> Modules represent domains and they encompass the related object while dividing the application in larger significant areas focused on a certain problem.
-One example of such module is the trials module found under `/packages/api/src/trials`
+> Define the core concepts and relations existing in our applications

 Moreover, you may have noticed the usage of other structures such as:
 - Enums: for defining typed constants